 You'll need a valid Australian visa to enter the country; New Zealand passport holders can apply for a visa upon arrival in the country.
 All other passport holders must apply for a visa before leaving home.
 You can apply for a range of visas, including tourist visas and working holiday visas at your nearest Australian Embassy or Consulate.
 You can apply for certain types of visas on the Australian Department of Immigration and Border Protection website.
-The Working Holiday Maker program encourages young adults (18 to 30 years old) to have an extended holiday supplemented by short-term employment.
+The Working Holiday Maker program encourages young adults (18 to 30 year olds) to have an extended holiday supplemented by short-term employment.
 For more information on working holidays and backpacking jobs visit the Backpacker Job Board website.

 WORKING HOLIDAY VISA (SUBCLASS 417)

 For applicants with a passport from Belgium, Canada, Republic of Cyprus, Denmark, Estonia, Finland, France, Germany, Hong Kong, Republic of Ireland, Italy, Japan, Republic of Korea, Malta, Netherlands, Norway, Sweden, Taiwan and United Kingdom.

 For applicants with a passport from Argentina, Bangladesh, Chile, People’s Republic of China, Indonesia, Israel, Malaysia, Poland, Portugal, Slovak Republic, Slovenia, Spain, Thailand, Turkey, USA and Uruguay.

 The Visitor visa is designed for people who are not eligible for the eVisitor or Electronic Travel Authority visa.
 This visa allows you to visit Australia, either for tourism or business purposes, for up to three, six or 12 months.
 The base application fee for this visa ranges from $135 to $340.